 1. Clean the rubber seal

-One of the first places you’ll need to clean to remove mold is the rubber seal around the door to the washing machine.
+One of the first places you’ll need to clean to remove mold is the rubber seal around the washing machine door.
 Look closely so you know how it’s installed and what to do to move it.

 Wherever you see moisture built up beneath the seal, spray some of the disinfectant that you just prepared and rub it vigorously with a clean cloth or sponge.

-Do this all the way around the seal to make sure there are no traces of mold remaining.
+Do this all the way around the seal to make sure you don’t leave any traces of mold behind.
 When you’re sure it’s all gone, spray it once more with your disinfectant and wipe it with a dry cloth to remove any excess.